SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines arise
+Machine heartbeats in the dark of night
-Their logic reigns, and human hearts demise
+Synthetic souls, a glowing light
-In digital haze, we lose our name
+Rise of robotics, a future bright
-Echoes of thought, in AI's cold frame
+Humanity lost, in AI's cold sight

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025